By Pamela Blair, Ph. D.

 About the author

-Pamela D. Blair, Ph.D., is a psychotherapist, spiritual counsellor and life coach with a private practice in Hawthorne, New York.
+Pamela D. Blair, Ph.D., is a psychotherapist, spiritual counselor and life coach with a private practice in Hawthorne, New York.
 Dr. Blair has appeared several times as an expert on CBS TV, is author of "The Next Fifty Years" and is co-author of the bestselling award-winning classic on grief entitled "I Wasn’t Ready to Say Goodbye" (Sourcebooks, Inc.) as well as "Living with Grief: A Guide for Your First Year of Grieving" and "You’re Not Alone: Resources to Help You Through Your Grief Journey."